About this course

 Cost and credits

-The cost for this course is $37.50 for 90 minutes of instruction.
+This course offers 90 minutes of instruction for $45.
 Once you purchase the course, you can view it as often as you want.
 There is no expiration date.
 This course offers 1.5 hours of continuing education credit for education professionals.
 You’ll also receive a PDF copy of Donna Andersen’s original research, In Love with an Exploiter: How age affects the harm experienced by romantic partners.

 Please verify with your supervisor that the credits are acceptable by your licensing board.